Teekeks/pyTwitchAPI/README.md

 #### Requirements

 You need to have a public IP with a port open.
 That port will be 80 by default.
-Authentication is off by default but you can choose to authenticate to use some Webhook Topics or to get more information.
+Authentication is off by default, but you can choose to authenticate to use some Webhook Topics or to get more information.
 **Please note that Your Endpoint URL has to be HTTPS if you choose to authenticate which means that you probably need a reverse proxy like nginx.**